Important NCEA information for students

 What do we do at Westland High School?

 The sections that follow outline our expectations of you, what you can do if things go wrong, and where you can go for help.
-Some key people and their contact emails are:
+Some key support people and their contact emails are:

 Deputy Principal Ākonga (Students) Mr Brailsford firstname.lastname@example.org

 Principal’s nominee Ms Mallinson firstname.lastname@example.org

 Science Mr Manuel email@example.com